Talhaahmad9/GenAi_DSS/README.md

 npm cache clean --force

----

 Port 3000 Already in Use

 npx kill-port 3000

-Then restart:
+Then restart the frontend:

 npm run dev

----

 Adjust Simulation Length

-The number of turns can be configured in the simulation state.
+The simulation length can be configured in the story state.

 Example: